 There’s a big difference between the APUs, but the Steam Deck and ROG Ally have some specs in common as well.
 Both devices come with 16GB of LPDDR5 memory, and they both include a Micro SD card slot for storage expansion.
 They also both support USB-C for charging and come with a 3.5mm headphone jack.

-There’s no question — the ROG Ally is faster than the Steam Deck.
+There’s no question — the ROG Ally with the Z1 Extreme is faster than the Steam Deck.
 In an apples-to-apples comparison with the same resolution and APU wattage, the ROG Ally is upwards of 50% faster than the Steam Deck.
 It’s important to note that the ROG Ally can scale higher, too.
 The Steam Deck tops out at 15W, but the ROG Ally can go up to 30W in its Turbo mode with the charger plugged in.

 It was clear from the start that the ROG Ally would be faster, but it comes with a higher-resolution screen, as well.
 At 1080p, the ROG Ally starts to slip.
 It’s still a great performer, though, especially when it can run the most demanding games available today at Medium settings while maintaining close to 30 frames per second (fps).

-There’s some room to improve your performance with different performance modes and upscaling.
+Thankfully, there’s some room to improve your performance with different performance modes and upscaling.
 That’s true for both the ROG Ally and the Steam Deck; the ROG Ally can just go higher.
 You can run its APU between 7W and 30W, while the Steam Deck only operates between 5W and 15W.

 I wouldn’t recommend running the ROG Ally at a full 30W, but it’s nice to have the option if you’re close to a charger and want a boot in performance.
 Turbo mode isn’t practical on the go, though.
 It will kill your battery quickly.